 Ready for the bus – all parents /carers are given aspecific time for school transport to pick up children in the morning.
 Could you please ensure that your child is ready and prepared to go at the allotted time.
 Any delay causes difficulties for parents and children further down the line.
 If you have any concerns about school transport and your child please contact Judith Maughan – tel no. 523769

 Early Breakfast Club & After School Clubs – we have places for pupils in our Early Breakfast Club.
 This starts at 8.15 every morning and provides breakfast and activities for pupils.
 There is a small cost; £1.50 and parents/carers will have to bring children themselves.

-Our After-school Clubs include: trampoline, cookery, relaxation, football, rugby and computers.
+Our After-school Clubs include: trampoline, cookery, relaxation, film, sports, and computers.
 Activities take place on Tuesdays, Wednesdays and Thursdays from 3.15 to 4.15.
 If you would like your child to attend please get in touch with Annette Farnsworth in school.
 Parents usually have to pick their children up from school after clubs.

 Mobile phones and Computer games – although children may bring these items to school they must be handed in as soon as they enter the building.
 Any IT devices that belong to children are not allowed to be used in school.

 Internet Safety –I will mention in every newsletter the dangers of unsupervised internet access for children.
 There have been many instances of children being ‘groomed’ on the internet by unsuitable adults.
 Children under the age of 13 should not be accessing sites such as Facebook.

 Parents /carers should not put images of their children on the web that include images of other children in school.